Dolné Semerovce

 Dolné Semerovce (Alsószemeréd) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1268.

 Geography

 The village lies at an altitude of 174 metres and covers an area of 11.861 km².
 It has a population of about 500 people.

+Population

 Ethnicity

 The village is approximately 60% Magyar, 20% Slovak and 20% Gypsy in ethnicity.

 Facilities

 The village has a public library and a football pitch.